 At any age, maintaining a regular brushing and flossing routine is the easiest and most effective way to prevent problems from developing or progressing.
 Problems such as gum disease develop once plaque builds up over time.
 Therefore, it’s important to brush at least twice daily to ensure that your teeth are scrubbed clean.

-Routine dental check ups are important for people of all ages, however, as we age, it becomes increasingly important to see your dentist at least once every 6 months.
-During your visit, your dentist will examine your mouth for any early signs of tooth decay or gum disease and will also give your teeth a deep cleaning to remove plague and tartar buildup.
+Routine dental checkups are important for people of all ages; however, as we age, it becomes increasingly important to see your dentist at least once every six months.
+During your visit, your dentist will examine your mouth for any early signs of tooth decay or gum disease and will also give your teeth a deep cleaning to remove plaque and tartar buildup.
 Also, if you have any questions or concerns, be sure to discuss them with your dentist, who will be more than happy to give you some peace of mind.

 It’s important to be aware of your oral health and knowledgeable about the various problems that can occur in our mouths as we age.
 Gum disease is likely the most common problem found in older adults and senior citizens.
 Symptoms of gum disease can include tender or swollen gums, gums that bleed easily, receding gums, loose teeth, as well as increased pain and sensitivity while eating.

 Although unrelated to gum disease, sensitivity is another common problem faced by older adults.
 Typically, this is caused by a receding gum line that leaves the nerve endings exposed to external stimuli such as hot or cold.
 An effective way to manage this is to use a toothpaste that is designed specifically for sensitivity.
 However, if there is no relief, your dentist may recommend a gum grafting procedure.